Using Speedflex HDI to document stacks with coated and uncoated areas

 Answer:

-In this note you will see how Speedflex HDI's Navigator can document a stackup where the board includes areas that are coated with photoresist and surface traces that remain exposed.
+This note discusses how the Speedstack HDI Navigator can document a PCB stackup where the board includes areas that are coated with photoresist and surface traces that remain exposed.

-First, consider each finished stack in Speedflex HDI's Stack Editor below:
+First, consider each finished sub-stack in Speedstack HDI:

 Uncoated stack